 #7 And comments too

 You often see comments like this:

 Unfortunately, most of them are generated automatically by bots.
-To check it you should look at comments section under the influencer’s posts.
+To check, you should look at the comments section under an influencer’s posts.

 Don’t spend your Influencer Marketing budget in vain.
 Be smart and check all the influencers you are going to work with HypeAuditor.